noahbenson/visual-autolabel/README.md

-https://db.humanconnectome.org/), and the [HCP 7 Tesla Retinotopy Dataset]( https://doi.org/10.1167/18.13.23) to train convolutional neural networks to predict both the boundaries of visual area V1, V2, and V3 and a set of five orthogonal quasi-iso-eccentric regions spanning 0-0.5, 0.5-1, 1-2, 2-4, and 4-7 degrees of visual eccentricity within the same areas.
+https://db.humanconnectome.org/), and the [HCP 7 Tesla Retinotopy Dataset]( https://doi.org/10.1167/18.13.23) to train convolutional neural networks to predict both the boundaries of visual area V1, V2, and V3 and a set of five orthogonal quasi-iso-eccentric regions spanning 0&ndash;0.5&deg;, 0.5&ndash;1&deg;, 1&ndash;2&deg;, 2&ndash;4&deg;, and 4&ndash;7&deg; of visual eccentricity within the same areas.

 ## Authors